 I’m writing this post for a friend who has been advised to eliminate wheat and rye from her diet in favour of spelt flour.
 As a fellow sourdough devotee, I’ve written up this spelt sourdough starter recipe to help get the new baking routine underway.

-First, a few words about the humble spelt…
+Firstly, a few words about the humble spelt…

 Evidence suggests that spelt can be tolerated by people with certain wheat intolerances and may be easier to digest.
-The dietary superiority of spelt may be due to the fact that, unlike modern wheat grains, the spelt plant has not been manipulated to meet manufacturing needs.
+The dietary superiority of spelt flour may be due to the fact that, unlike modern wheat grains, the spelt plant has not been manipulated to meet manufacturing needs.

 Luckily for #realbread bakers, spelt is one of the easiest flours to start a sourdough culture with and it should only take a few days to have a lively starter ready for baking.

-How to make a spelt sourdough starter
+How to make spelt sourdough starter

-Day 1 and 2
+- Day 1 & 2 –

 Cover with the lid and keep at a warm temperature – mid 20s (°C) if possible – for 2 days.

-You will hopefully have a lively spelt sourdough culture going by day 3, but I’d recommend to complete the four-day-course.
+- You will hopefully have a lively spelt sourdough culture going by day 3, but I’d recommend to complete the four-day-course.

 Spelt has attributes similar to regular wheat in bread baking and although the gluten network in spelt is a little bit weaker and less elastic, there is enough of it to produce a loaf of good volume.